vtortega/BayesFilter-OccupancyGrid-Robotics-/README.md

   Some paths just won't work because of the design of the map too.
 It's impossible for the robot to realize the shelf, the chair and the table are what they are. as the height of the laser delivers a false reading of reality.
 That's when the fixed maps come in handy.

+  Seemingly impacteless varibles can have a change robot's workings.
+The system itself can make it work differently, on Mac an Linux Ubunto it runs different, making faster readings on one system, which may allow faster rotations.
+This various inlfuences tell that, so the best working of the robot, each case has to be tailored, with a lot of experimentation, until a good set of variables are set for that case in specifict.

 ### Setup
 1. Ensure CoppeliaSim is installed and operational.
 2. Place the simulation scenes in the same folder as the notebook.